julien01A/wPip_cid_island/README.md

 raxml-ng --support --tree Your_Tree-raxmlng.raxml.bestTree --bs-trees 1000 --prefix Your_Tree-boot --threads 2
 ```

-Finally, the phylogenetic tree was visualized and adapted using `figtree` (<https://github.com/rambaut/figtree/>) and `MEGA11` (<https://megasoftware.net/>)
+Finally, the phylogenetic tree was visualized and adapted using `figtree v.1.4.4` (<https://github.com/rambaut/figtree/>) and `MEGA11` (<https://megasoftware.net/>)

 For the wPip phylogeny, we used sequences of five MLST genes (pk1, pk2, MutL, GP12, and GP15) from Atyame et al. (2011) (<https://doi.org/10.1093/molbev/msr083>) which we compared to sequences from the wPip Pel,JHB, and Mol reference genomes, as well as our Harash sequences (the Slab and Tunis sequences were those from Atyame et al.).

 For phage gene phylogenies (srWO, Minor capsid, GpA, Tail tape measure, Tail fiber, GpV, RepA and methylase), we compared sequences found on wPip prophages (Pel, JHB, Mol, Tunis, Slab and Tunis) with few key examples of Wolbachia prophages characterized in Bordenstein & Bordenstein (2022) (<https://doi.org/10.1371/journal.pgen.1010227>).

-### 5.3.
-Network analyses (recombinations)
+### 4.2.
+Network analyses

+To vizualise recombination events for some specific genes, we used the `SplitsTree App v.4.19.2` (Huson and Bryant (2024), <https://doi.org/10.1038/s41592-024-02406-3>) using the Uncorrected_P distance method and the NeighborNet network method.

-## 6. Check-quality of newly assembled prophage contigs by mapping raw Nanopore longreads
+## 5. Check-quality of newly assembled prophage contigs by mapping Nanopore raw reads

-### 6.1.
+### 5.1.
 Global coverage of the assembled prophage contigs with Nanopore raw reads

 To check the quality of our newly assembled prophage contigs, we first mapped the raw Nanopore reads longer than 10 kb onto our prophage contigs Tunisp-a–d, Slabp-a–c, and Harashp-a–d to visualize the global read coverages.
-Here is the example for Harash reads:
+Here is the example for Harash reads with `Minimap2 (v.2.24)` and `samtools (v.1.9)`:

 ```
 ####bash####